Bhattb2/learning-journal/markdown.md

-# What I learned about Maekdown:
+# What I learned about Markdown:

 - markdown is cool